-- 3.0.1 Require that all area structure plan, area redevelopment plan, redistricting, subdivision, and development approvals generally conform to the Policy Areas designated in Figure 10, and their intended land uses, while allowing for minor adjustments to the boundaries of those Policy Areas without a Municipal Development Plan amendment if such adjustments are supported by detailed planning studies. - 3.0.2 Encourage intensification within the Built-Up Urban Area identified in Figure 10, subject to the restrictions of the Airport Vicinity Protection Area Regulation, in order to move towards the Aspirational Intensification Target established in the Edmonton Metropolitan Region Growth Plan over time.
+- 3.0.1 Require that all area structure plan, area redevelopment plan, redistricting, subdivision, and development approvals generally conform to the Policy Areas designated in Figure 11, and their intended land uses, while allowing for minor adjustments to the boundaries of those Policy Areas without a Municipal Development Plan amendment if such adjustments are supported by detailed planning studies. - 3.0.2 Encourage intensification within the Built-Up Urban Area identified in Figure 11 to move towards the Aspirational Intensification Target established in the Edmonton Metropolitan Region Growth Plan.

-Figure 10: Policy Areas
+Figure 11: Policy Areas